Alex Bregman Preview, Player Props: Astros vs. Red Sox

-The Houston Astros, including Alex Bregman and his .718 slugging percentage over his past 10 games, battle starting pitcher Chris Sale and the Boston Red Sox at Fenway Park, Monday at 7:10 PM ET.
+The Houston Astros, including Alex Bregman (.540 on-base percentage in past 10 games, 177 points above season-long percentage), take on starter Brayan Bello and the Boston Red Sox at Fenway Park, Tuesday at 7:10 PM ET.

-In his last appearance, he strung together two hits (going 2-for-4 with a double) against the Tigers.
+He had a one-hit showing in his previous game (1-for-4) against the Red Sox.

 Alex Bregman Game Info & Props vs. the Red Sox